 Integration: multiple devices and protocols

 IoT may connect a large number of devices.
 To create a flexible system, all of them should connect and aggregate information without a hindrance.
-Even if there is no uniformity of communication protocols yet, make sure that your app is developed according to such guidelines as HIPAA and FIPS that contain a lot of rules and regulations.
-Also, keep in mind API consideration we mentioned above.
+Even if there is no uniformity of communication protocols yet, make sure that your app is developed according to such guidelines as HIPAA and FIPS, which contain a lot of rules and regulations.
+Also, keep in mind thу API consideration we mentioned above.

 IoT sensors and devices can generate a vast amount of data.
 When developing your IoT app, consider storage capability that would allow holding a colossal volume of information for an indefinite time.
 Get insights on the data size stored in the cloud.
-Skilled analytic engineers and data experts may help you to achieve this goal.
+Skilled analytic experts and data engineers may help you to achieve this goal.

 How Much Does It Cost to Develop a Healthcare App?